emdash/udashboard/README.md

  - The compiler is stupid and pedantic and will make you very angry.
 That's the whole point.
  - Library support (as opposed to the package manager itself) is still patchy (though it's rapidly improving).
  - Stable Rust is still too bleeding-edge for most distributions, and even for meta-distros like buildroot.

- Frankly I'm prepared to live with that, when you look at the alternatives:

-  - C:
-    - No standardization around *anything* but the core language, and that leaves you wanting more.
-    - Fundamentally impossible to avoid unsafe programming practices, like casting through `void *`.
-    - Pick your poison:
-      - Write safe code, but repeat yourself constantly and pay for the code duplication.
-      - Write expressive code.
-DRY, but rely on dangerous / inefficient mechanisms like varargs.
-      - Use macros to implement abstractions, and make everyone want to kill you.
-  - C++:
-    - Blazing fast, no airbags.
-    - Razor sharp, and *will* cut you.
-    - Lots of libraries, no official way to install them.
-    - Lots of build systems: choose one of a hundred, or write your own!
-    - Might have in 2020 what rust has today.
-  - D: I dunno, maybe.
-IMHO, D has really struggled to distinguish itself from C++.

 # Why?
 Just...
 Why?

 I have a couple of track-only vehicles (race cars).
 Race cars don't come with dashboards, you have to install one.
-I have used or investigated a wide range of electronic dashboards, all proprietary, and somewhat limiting.
-But, tinkering is a big part of racing.
-Sometimes you gotta do things your own way because you just can't stand not to.
+I have used or investigated a wide range of electronic dashboards, all proprietary.
+Tinkering is a big part of racing.
+Sometimes you gotta do things your own way because you can't stand not to.